 Key Fact: Freeform games trade structure for flexibility, making them ideal for large, diverse family groups where players have varying engagement levels and roleplay comfort.

 High host preparation is non-negotiable.
 You'll need thorough scenario knowledge and genuine comfort improvising answers to unexpected questions.
-Game duration becomes unpredictable too—mysteries can finish in 45 minutes or stretch to 2+ hours depending on investigation pace.
+Game duration becomes unpredictable too—mysteries can finish in under an hour or stretch considerably longer depending on investigation pace.

 Freeform games also require a confident facilitator who feels comfortable controlling narrative flow without rigid structure.
 Shy players or younger family members may feel intimidated by open-ended roleplay expectations.
 Finally, mystery quality depends heavily on host facilitation—a poorly run freeform game feels aimless, while a well-facilitated one feels immersive.